EdgyGuy19/IMAGI/README.md

 │   ├── github_api.rs    # Rust file with all the functions that are used in the main.rs
 │   └── json_parser.rs   # Rust file containing JSON formats and functions for formatting to JSON ├── AI_api/
 │   ├── gptAPI.py        # File for the OpenAI grading API
 │   └── geminiAPI.py     # File for the Google Gemini grading API
 ├── jars/                # JUnit/Hamcrest jars
+└── install.sh           # Installation script for automated setup
 ```

 ## Troubleshooting